• Skip to primary navigation

 If the bank has trouble verifying any of the information above, it may take a few days to process your application.
 However, this is rare, and you’ll most likely be approved instantly for the card with an initial credit limit of $300.

 Although you’ll be able to access your line of credit quickly without needing to put down a security deposit, you’ll be charged an $89 program fee upon account opening.
-This will be the first of many fees the Total Visa® charges.
+This will be the first of many fees the Total Visa® Card charges.
 So while it can give you immediate funds at a low cost, it may cost you a lot of money in the long run.

-Additionally, the Total Visa® reports your payment activity to all three major credit bureaus, making it a good option for borrowers with no credit or bad credit looking to improve their scores.
+Additionally, the Total Visa® Card reports your payment activity to all three major credit bureaus, making it a good option for borrowers with no credit or bad credit looking to improve their scores.

 Pros & Cons